rachelquijano/NumberWizard/README.md

 # NumberWizard
-A small number guessing game
+A small number guessing game.
+Created using Unity.